csdiehl/custom-tiles-demo/readme.md

 This is a demo to show how to create and host your own vector tiles.

+I removed the source data because it's too large.
+You can create an `input` and `output` directory and get a waterway OSM extract from (Geofabrik)[https://download.geofabrik.de/north-america.html] to follow along.

 ## Filter.sh

 This single line of mapshaper CLI code does 5 things!